Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

   * The **Base64ToText** class is a subclass of BaseTask abstract class, which represents a task that can be executed.
   * This task is specifically designed to convert a given Base64 encoded value to plain text.
   * The **Base64ToText** class has the following attributes:
     * **params**: A dictionary containing the parameters required for executing the task.
-This value will be passed by the SDK at runtime.
+Params value will be passed by the SDK at runtime.
     * **textValue**: A variable that stores the resulting plain text value obtained after decoding the Base64 encoded value.
   * The **Base64ToTex**t class has the following methods:
     * **__init__(self, params)**: Initializes an instance of the Base64ToText class.